-The Group's strategic focus is primarily directed at delivering services in the global natural resources market sectors of resources, industrial, energy, water and specialised infrastructure.
+The Group's strategic focus is primarily directed at delivering services in the global natural resources markets.
 The Board has approved this strategy and oversees both its implementation and operational plans.

-The Board is active in informing and approving the strategy of the Group, ensuring alignment between strategy and the purpose and mandate of the Group.
-The Board appreciates that strategy, risk, performance, and sustainability are inseparable.
+The Board is active in informing and approving the strategy of the Group, ensuring appropriate alignment between strategy and the purpose and mandate of the Group.
+The Board appreciates that strategy, risk, performance and sustainability are inseparable.

-The Board, assisted by the audit & sustainability committee, assumes responsibility for the annual integrated report and ensures that the report fairly represents the performance of the Group, regarding both financial and non-financial aspects of performance.
+The Board, assisted by the audit committee, assumes responsibility for the annual integrated report and ensures that the report fairly represents the performance of the Group, regarding both financial and non-financial aspects of performance.
 It includes the Group's summary of financial statements and commentary on material issues affecting the Group, its stakeholders and the environment.

-The audit & sustainability committee has appointed an external, independent consultant to obtain assurance in relation to the reporting and disclosure of several material sustainability issues.
+The audit committee has appointed an external, independent consultant to obtain assurance in relation to the reporting and disclosure of several material sustainability issues.